 the Adaptation Committee (AC) members elected new Co-Chairs, Mr. Juan Pablo

 Hoffmaister (Bolivia) and Ms. Christina Chan (US).
 The agenda spanned a wide range of

 topics, including activities geared towards developing strong working linkages between

 global, regional and national levels.
 One of the results in this area was the establishment

-of a new working group under the Adaptation Committee focusing on technical support for
+of a new working group under the AC focusing on technical support for adaptation.

 Strengthening National Adaptation Plans (NAPs) was a further emphasis of AC5, with the

-initial meeting of the Adaptation Committee’s task force on National Adaptation Plans
+initial meeting of the AC's task force on National Adaptation Plans (NAP Task Force)

 it soon after.

 1–4 April: Joint meeting of the Adaptation Committee and the Nairobi work